orjpap/orjpap.github.io/_posts/2025-04-15-blog-analytics.md

 It also serves a [JS script](https://orjpap-bloganalyticsserver.web.val.run/analytics.js).
 This script gets injected into the **\<head\>** of every page of my blog (you just got injected too) and sends events to the **POST** endpoint.

 In order to protect the server from unauthorized **reads**, different keys (and header) for the GET endpoint.
-Finally, serving the script directly from the server allows for easier api key updates for the POST endpoint.
+Finally, serving the script directly from the server allows for easier API key updates for the POST endpoint.
 Ideally in the future, I would like to create a mechanism for automatically expiring/rotating the keys (any tips would be appreciated).

 ## Events